seed-rs/seed/README.md

         .catch(console.error);
 </script>
 ```
-The `delete WebAssembly.instantiateStreaming;` line is an unsavory hack, but without it,
-Most dev servers, and opening the html file directly won't work.
-If you'd like to avoid this,
-delete that line, install
-[Python](https://www.python.org/downloads/), and run `python server.py`.
-This
-file is included in the quickstart repo, and in each example folder.
-It's a shim
-that allows Python's dev server to work with the WASM mime type.
-Linux users may have
-to run `python3 server.py`.

 The quickstart repo includes this file, but you will need to rename the two
 occurances of `appname`.
 (If your project name has a hyphen, use an underscore instead here) You will eventually need to modify this file to